ESBenchmark/ESBench/docs/guide/suites.md

 * `baseline`: Scale your results, see [Baselines](./comparison).
 * `profilers`: Add more profilers for the suite. see [Custom Profilers](../api/profiler).
 * `timing`: Configure execution time mensuration, see [Time Profiler](./time-profiler).
+* `complexity`: Calculate asymptotic complexity for cases, see [Complexity Profiler](./complexity).
 * `validate`: Perform checks for cases before they are executed, see [Validation](./validation)
 * `beforeAll`: Runs a function before running the suite, see [Lifecycle Hooks](./suites#lifecycle-hooks).
 * `afterAll`: Runs a function after the suite has finished running, see [Lifecycle Hooks](./suites#lifecycle-hooks).

 ## Conditional

-The `setup` function can be asynchronous, in addition `scene.bench` can be called within a conditional block, so you can add benchmark cases based on the context.
+The `setup` function can be asynchronous, and `scene.bench` can be called within a conditional block, so you can add benchmark cases based on the context.

 ```javascript
 // Deep clone an object with serialization and deserialization.